emaicus/Rangers-and-Ruffians/docs/Book_of_Lore.md

 __Gifts:__

 * __Level 0__
-  * __God Of Protection:__ {'description': 'As an offhand action, grant an all +1 armor for a turn or 10 minutes.', 'type': 'combat'}
+  * __God Of Protection:__ As an offhand action, grant an all +1 armor for a turn or 10 minutes.
-  * __God Of The Woods:__ {'description': 'You are able to influence plants and vines.
-For example, if you are falling, vines might reach out to catch you, or if you are making your way through a forest, trees will lean slightly out of your way.', 'type': 'general'}
+  * __God Of The Woods:__ You are able to influence plants and vines.
+For example, if you are falling, vines might reach out to catch you, or if you are making your way through a forest, trees will lean slightly out of your way.
 * __Level 10__
-  * __God Of Growing:__ {'description': 'At the start of each turn during combat or once every hour, regain 1d4 health.
-Stacks with Photosynthesis.', 'type': 'general'}
+  * __God Of Growing:__ At the start of each turn during combat or once every hour, regain 1d4 health.
+Stacks with Photosynthesis.
 * __Level 5__
-  * __God Of Marriage:__ {'description': 'Gain an additional 10 health if you are under the effect of a Marriage or Pledge ritual.', 'type': 'general'}
+  * __God Of Marriage:__ Gain an additional 10 health if you are under the effect of a Marriage or Pledge ritual.
-  * __God Of Conflict Resolution:__ {'description': 'Gain advantage on any charisma checks made to end a fight.', 'type': 'general'}
+  * __God Of Conflict Resolution:__ Gain advantage on any charisma checks made to end a fight.

 #### Yilena